MIT-SPARK/Awesome-DCIST-T4/README.md

 # This will create all necessary python environments to run DCIST code
 source $ADT4_WS/src/awesome_dcist_t4/install/python_setup.sh

+# The previous command will build fast-downward, but you need to install it:
+sudo ln -s $ADT4_WS/src/fast_downward/fast-downward.py /usr/local/bin/fast-downward

 # You also need to set the spot username/password.
-These cannot be empty, but you can use dummy place-holders if you are simulating spot.
-Feel free to set these to something other than `user` and `pass`.
+These cannot be empty, but
+# you can use dummy place-holders if you are simulating spot.
+Feel free to set
+# these to something other than `user` and `pass`.

 echo export ADT4_BOSDYN_USERNAME="user" >> ~/.zshrc
 echo export ADT4_BOSDYN_PASSWORD="pass" >> ~/.zshrc